wmde/wikidata-mismatch-finder/docs/README.md

 **Possible explenation:** The user in the sail container is not able to clone repositories from this git.sr.ht service, due to some configuration

-**Workaround:** Run composer in the mismatch finder directory directly or through a docke image, rather than sail.
+**Workaround:** Run composer in the mismatch finder directory directly or through a docker image, rather than sail.

 If you have docker installed globally: